junxit/us-congress-bills-114/bill.md

     >   - **(2)** *Administration of subscriptions* The regulations prescribed to carry out subsection (a)(4) shall include—
     >     - **(A)** provisions regarding notifications to offices of Members of Congress and other offices of the United States of the restrictions of paragraph (1);
     >     - **(B)** provisions describing the process by which Members and other offices may request a specific issue of the Federal Register for purposes of paragraph (1)(A); and
-    >     - **(C)** provisions describing the process by which Members and other offices may request a subscription to the Federal Register for purposes of paragraph (1)(B), except that such regulations shall limit the period for such a subscription to not longer than one year.
+    >     - **(C)** provisions describing the process by which Members and other offices may request a subscription to the Federal Register for purposes of paragraph (1)(B), except that such regulations shall limit the period for such a subscription to not longer than 1 year.

 - **(b)** *Effective date* The amendment made by subsection (a) shall take effect January 1, 2017.